HungryHowies/Zitadel-with-Nextcloud/README.md

 # Zitadel-with-Nextcloud

-Installing and configuring Nextcloud  to authenacate with SAML against Zitadel
+Installing and configuring Nextcloud  to authenticate with SAML against Zitadel

 ## Overview

-The following documentation discribes the How-to for installing nextcloud (Lastest version) and configurations needed for HTTPS and the connection to authenicate against Zitadel.
-This setup is a Ubuntu-Server core installation, this means it has the minimum amount packages and/or depenedncies (i.e., install as you go).
-Its easier to install the correct packages first, then to disable/remove old packages.
+The following documentation describes the How-to for installing NextCloud (Latest version) and configurations needed for HTTPS and the connection to authenticate against Zitadel.
+This setup is an Ubuntu-Server core installation, this means it has the minimum amount packages and/or dependencies (i.e., install as you go).
+It’s easier to install the correct packages first, then to disable/remove old packages.
 Apache2 and MariaDB-Server will be installed along with setting up PHP-8.2.

 ## Prerequisite